johninfra/it-support-and-cybersecurity-labs/Lab-12-Network-Traffic-Analysis-and-Security-Monitoring-with-Nmap-Wireshark-and-Splunk/README.md

 ### Step 10 - Accessed Splunk

-Opened Splunk and navigated to the Home dashboard.
+Opened Splunk and navigated to the Search and Reporting dashboard.

 ![Splunk Home](screenshots/lab12-splunk-home.png)